-The Centre treats disclosures and reports of incidents of sexual violence as confidential and in accordance with the Freedom of Information and Protection of Privacy Act.
-At the start of an appointment, we will explain our confidentiality and privacy commitment and review any limits that may exist to confidentiality and privacy.
+The Centre treats disclosures and reports of incidents of sexual violence as confidential, consistent with the Freedom of Information and Protection of Privacy Act.
+At the start of your appointment, we will explain our confidentiality and privacy commitment and answer any questions you may have about it.

-We limit sharing of information to what is necessary for the purposes of implementing the University’s Policy on Sexual Violence and Sexual Harassment, including providing services, supports, accommodations and interim measures; carrying out the investigation and decision-making processes; and taking corrective action resulting from those processes.
+We only share information as necessary to implement the University’s Policy on Sexual Violence and Sexual Harassment, including providing services, supports, accommodations and interim measures; and where necessary, investigation, hearing and decision-making processes, and any corrective action resulting from those processes.

 To protect your information, all university staff who need to receive information follow all applicable University policies, guidelines, and legal requirements, including the Freedom of Information and Protection of Privacy Act.
 The Centre may be required to disclose information in certain specific situations, including where: